Lake Simcoe Region Conservation Authority

-The Lake Simcoe Region Conservation Authority is a conservation authority established in 1951, and is among the oldest in the Canadian province of Ontario.
+The Lake Simcoe Region Conservation Authority was a conservation authority established in 1951, and is among the oldest in the Canadian province of Ontario.

-The LSRCA is responsible for the waters, wildlife, and plants within the Lake Simcoe watershed, and has expanded and upgraded its reach and conservation areas several times in the past, gradually assuming control of the Lake Simcoe Watershed in neighbouring regions, such as York RM, Durham RM, Simcoe County, and the City of Kawartha Lakes.
+The LSRCA was responsible for the waters, wildlife, and plants within the Lake Simcoe watershed, and has expanded and upgraded its reach and conservation areas several times in the past, gradually assuming control of the Lake Simcoe Watershed in neighbouring regions, such as York RM, Durham RM, Simcoe County, and the City of Kawartha Lakes.

 History

 1950s: Introduction

 The LSRCA was established in 1951 by the Department of Planning and Development as the Upper Holland Valley Conservation Authority.
 It was founded by the municipalities of East Gwillimbury, Township of King, Aurora, Newmarket, and Whitchurch.

 In 1954, Hurricane Hazel destroys parts of the Greater Toronto Area.
 The LSCRA learned from this, and now (like all other conservation authorities) issues Flood alerts, Flood warnings, and Flood bulletins to the Lake Simcoe watershed population, the media, and School Boards.
 The following year, the Conservation Authority subsidizes tree planting and farm pond construction on private lands.

 By 1958, many members express concern due to the explosion of development in Newmarket, and how it may affect the groundwater supplies.

 1959 saw many changes, as the Upper Holland Valley Conservation Authority requests the provincial government to pass legislation to control tree-cutting on private and public property.
 The Conservation Authority also purchases its first plot of land, the 20 acre Anchor Park in Holland Landing, Ontario.